jessegoodier/f5-agility-labs-nginx/docs/class5/module3/lab2/lab3.rst

 For instance, if we notice a hacker managed to enter into our Struts2 system, we will do forensics and analyse the packet that used the breach.
 Then, this team creates the ``rule`` for this request.
 A ``rule`` **can** contains all the HTTP L7 payload (headers, cookies, payload ...)

-.. note :: Unlike signatures that can generate False Positives due to low accuracy patterns, Threat Campaign is very accurate and reduces drastically the False Positives.
+.. note :: Unlike signatures that can generate False Positives due to low accuracy patterns, Threat Campaigns are very accurate and nearly eliminates any False Positives.

 .. note :: NAP provides with high accuracy Signatures + Threat Campaign ruleset.
-The best of bread to reduce FP.
+The best of breed to reduce False Positives.

 Threat Campaign package is available with the ``app-protect-signatures-7.repo`` repository.
 It is provided with the NAP subscription.